-We handle all legal matters related to bankruptcy and debt relief in Colorado including protection under Chapter 7 and Chapter 13 of the bankruptcy code.
-We also represent small to medium sized businesses in Chapter 11 reorganization.
-This law firm serves clients in Denver and surrounding communities.
-We will prepare, file and represent your bankruptcy petition in Colorado through the order of discharge.
-Foster Law Group has focused on bankruptcy law in Colorado since 2008.
+We handle all legal matters related to bankruptcy in Denver, Colorado, including protection under Chapter 7 and Chapter 13 of the bankruptcy code.
+We will examine your bankruptcy case as it applies to Colorado law, and help you file in Colorado.
+As a dedicated bankruptcy lawyer, Foster Law Group is focused entirely on bankruptcy law in Denver.

-We are specialists and we guarantee your satisfaction with our bankruptcy representation.
+We only practice bankruptcy law.
+We are specialists and we guarantee your satisfaction with our bankruptcy representation in Denver, Colorado.
 We want you to be happy with our bankruptcy legal services before and after you have received your bankruptcy discharge.
 It is because of this that most of our clients come from referrals.

 Click here to schedule a free consultation or call us at 303-297-7729.

 Office Hours: 8:30 a.m. to 5:30 p.m.
 Monday through Friday

 Material presented on the Foster Law Group website is intended for informational purposes only.
 It is not intended as professional advice and should not be construed as such.